JRavi2/sorting-visualizer/README.md

 - Visualization of 4 Sorting Algorithms (Selection Sort, Bubble Sort, Insertion Sort, Quick Sort), with more to come
 - A Slider to change the size of the array to be sorted
-- A Slider to change the speed of sorting
+- A Slider to change the sorting speed

 ## Demo